Managing Cultural Load, Cultural Stress In The Workplace – An Indigenous Worker Retention Program

 5% discount for group bookings

 With words like cultural safety, cultural security, and cultural load get thrown around so much but what do they mean for Aboriginal people in the workplace.
-With up to 42% of Aboriginal workers experiencing racism in the workplace and racism costing Australia up to $45B each year through productivity loss, this program goes beyond awareness.
-It ensures that workers have the essential skills to understand how to navigate cultural load created not only by managing workplaces but also external family and community demands, and cultural obligations.
+With up to 42% of Aboriginal workers experiencing racism in the workplace and racism costing Australia up to $45B each year through productivity loss, this program ensures that workers have the essential skills to understand how to navigate cultural load created by managing workplaces but also external family and community demands, and cultural obligations.

-As a multi-award-winning psychologist who has accumulated over 25 years of practice with high-risk Aboriginal clients – Dr Westerman’s approach is about strategies that work.
+As a multi-award-winning psychologist who has accumulated over 25 years of work and practice with Aboriginal people and communities – Dr Westerman’s approach is about strategies that work.
 It is about ensuring that participants walk away with increased insight into the stressors in their workplaces but also how to address these issues at an individual and organisational level.

-This is what separates Dr Westerman’s work from the rest of the field.
-As a psychologist, she understands the complex and challenging process of behavioural change.
+As a psychologist, Dr Westerman understands the complex and challenging process of behavioural change.
 As an Aboriginal person, she understands the layers to cultural stress that exist and which contribute to burnout, that keep individuals and organisations stuck in behaviours that lead to continued poor outcomes.

 This training is psycho-educative: it is about behavioural change.